|Survey name||UK gross domestic expenditure on research and development QMI|

 |How compiled||A combination of sample and census based surveys and administrative sources|

-The UK gross domestic expenditure on research and development (GERD) publication includes estimates for R&D carried out by the following four sectors of the economy, as defined in the Frascati Manual: business enterprise (BERD), higher education (HERD), government (GovERD), which includes research councils, and private non-profit bodies (PNP).
-GERD uniquely provides information on total R&D expenditure in the UK and is the UK’s preferred measure for international comparisons of R&D expenditure.
+The purpose of the UK gross domestic expenditure on research and development (GERD) publication is to produce estimates of the total value of research and development (R&D) performed in the UK.
+Four sectors of the economy are measured, as defined in the Frascati manual, namely business enterprise (BERD), higher education (HERD), government (GovERD), which includes research councils and private non-profit institutions (PNP), and together these form GERD.
+This uniquely provides information on total R&D expenditure in the UK, and is the UK’s preferred measure for international comparisons of R&D expenditure.

-The estimates from the surveys that contribute to GERD are published annually as a statistical bulletin, in UK gross domestic expenditure on research and development, and are also transmitted to Eurostat to comply with EU Commission Regulation no. 995/2012.
+As well as being included in the GERD publication, estimates from the four sectors’ surveys that contribute to GERD are also transmitted to Eurostat to comply with EU Commission Regulation no. 995/2012 (PDF, 842.3KB).

 This report contains the following sections: